Spend the whole day at one of Burnaby's largest parks

 Splash, play and climb!
 Confederation Park's 400 sq. m water play area was designed plaza-style to encourage manipulation play–children can operate the gates and weirs to change the direction of water.
 The 700 sq. m playground features a multi-person see-saw, spinner bowls, child-size picnic tables, swing sets, a climbing rock and more–all on a safe rubberized surface.
 Check out the two-way benches and relax under the shade canopy.

 Confederation has two large picnic areas.
 Area 1 has 15 picnic tables and Area 2 has 18 picnic tables.
 Each area can accommodate 200 people.
 They're available May-September.
-If you're interested in booking a large group, visit picnic sites.

 Note: It's sited 180 degrees opposite to park site map.